 (1) A person must not construct or operate generating works except under the authority of a generation licence or an integrated regional licence.

+Penalty for this subsection:

+(a) a fine of $100 000;

+(b) a daily penalty of a fine of $5 000 for each day or part of a day during which the offence continues.

 (2) A person must not construct or operate a transmission system except under the authority of a transmission licence or an integrated regional licence.

+Penalty for this subsection:

+(a) a fine of $100 000;

+(b) a daily penalty of a fine of $5 000 for each day or part of a day during which the offence continues.

 (3) A person must not construct or operate a distribution system except under the authority of a distribution licence or an integrated regional licence.

+Penalty for this subsection:

+(a) a fine of $100 000;

+(b) a daily penalty of a fine of $5 000 for each day or part of a day during which the offence continues.

 (4) A person must not sell electricity to customers except under the authority of a retail licence or an integrated regional licence.

+Penalty for this subsection:

+(a) a fine of $100 000;

+(b) a daily penalty of a fine of $5 000 for each day or part of a day during which the offence continues.

 (5) A person does not commit an offence under subsection (1), (2) or (3) if the generating works, transmission system or distribution system concerned is or are used, or to be used, solely for the supply of electricity for consumption by —

 (a) the person who owns, controls or operates the works or system; or